 Double E’s differential rewind shaft works like a “shaft within a shaft”.
 Winding cores are mechanically locked onto one or multiple friction rings, depending on core width.
 When the outer race is rotated against the inner race of the friction ring, the expanding balls ride up cam ramps to center and grip the core.
 These friction rings then consistently slip like a clutch around a central shaft, which runs at an overspeed RPM.
 Similar to a strip shaft, this central shaft contains air bladders and friction strips running along the shaft.
 Winding torque to the friction rings (and consequently to the cores and rolls) is controlled by adjusting the air pressure in the bladders.
 As the bladders expand, they press the friction strips out to exert force on the inner surface of the friction rings.
 Generally, as rolls build, air pressure is increased to deliver the proper winding torque.
-Because separate rolls require separate winding torques, some will slip more than others.
-Through this differential slipping, proper winding tension is maintained for each roll.
+Because the web material may have variations within it, some rolls will slip more than others to creat uniformly wound rolls.

 UDNS – Uni-Directional No Spring